Dynamic restrengthening and fault heterogeneity explain megathrust earthquake complexity: Discussion

 In this framework, an optimally oriented fault plane is defined as the orientation that, under uniform initial stress and loading rate, reaches frictional failure first, maximizing the shear-to-normal stress ratio to equal the static friction coefficient $\mu_s$.
 Its optimal orientation relative to the maximum principal stress direction is thus: \begin{linenomath*}

 \end{linenomath*} The deviatoric stress magnitude $ds$ is derived by combining Eqs. \ref{eq:R}, \ref{eq:sigma_c}, and \ref{eq:mohr_tau_sigma}: \begin{linenomath*}

 \end{linenomath*} Based on a given regional optimal relative prestress ratio $R_0$, we can compute the principal stress amplitude $s_i$ using Eqs.~\ref{eq:si}, \ref{eq:sigma_c}, and \ref{eq:ds}.
 The orientations of the principal stress axes are constrained by the azimuth $SH_{max}=100^\circ$ and the plunge angle $\theta=8^\circ$.
+We systematically vary $R_0$ from 0.1 to 0.2 to identify the preferred rupture model.
+This range corresponds to an initial shear stress of 3.12–4.05 MPa at hypocentral depth.